Here at MBFF, we have been on some lovely hikes 🏔 au Pays du Mont-Blanc and beyond . . . but certainly we have not tried and tested them all!

 A view of Duingt castle from the other side of the lake, as see by Paul Cézanne:

-I hadn’t realised the ecological importance of mainting aquatic reed beds, until I chanced upon an article in Lac Annecy Magazine (édition 2018, no2; cover photo Luc Nisset) a couple of weeks ago: reed beds are essential in the purifying of the lake’s water, in preventing the erosion of the lake’s banks, and in providing a home to aquatic flora and fauna.
-Over the years, the aquatic reed beds of Lac Annecy had reduced from 250 acres to a mere 30 acres!
+I hadn’t realised the ecological importance of mainting 🌱 aquatic reed beds, until I chanced upon an article in Lac Annecy Magazine (édition 2018, no2; cover photo Luc Nisset) a couple of weeks ago: reed beds are essential to purify the lake’s water, to prevent the erosion of the lake’s banks, and t provide a home to aquatic flora and 🦆 fauna.
+Over the years, the 🌱 aquatic reed beds of Lac Annecy had reduced from 250 acres to a mere 30 acres!
 Thankfully, the focused work of agencies like SILA (Syndicat Intercommunal du Lac Annecy) and Asters (Conservatoire d’Espaces Naturels Haute-Savoie) have worked hard to successfully protect the reed beds.

 Other points of interest for families in the area